 Tools to extend C drive in Server 2008 (R2)

 After searching by Google or in technical forums, some people suggest resizing Windows 2008 partition with Disk Management, because they think that native tool has the best compability.
-But it's not true, it damaged my server several times when shrinking partition, especially when there are both Primary and Logical partitions on the same disk.
+But it's not true, it damaged my server partitions several times when I shrinking a Logical drive.
+Pay attention when there are both Primary and Logical partitions on the same disk.

-Although Server 2008 Disk Management has 'Shrink Volume' and 'Extend Volume' functions to change partition size, it cannot extend C drive in Windows 2008 server by shrinking any other volume.
+Although Server 2008 Disk Management has 'Shrink Volume' and 'Extend Volume' functions to help change partition size, it cannot extend C drive in Windows 2008 server by shrinking any other volume.
 To extend a partition with Disk Management, there must be contiguous Unallocated space behind this partition.
 The problem is, after shrinking D: drive or any partition, Unallocated space is nonadjacent to C drive, therefore, Extend Volume is grayed out.

 Diskpart is another Windows built-in utility, different with Graphical Disk Management, diskpart runs via command prompt.
 Although it runs in different way, it has same shortages with Disk Management.
 That means, it cannot extend C drive by shrinking any other volume.